deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Embedding-a-Power-BI-Report-in-Jupyter-Notebook/README.md

      device_auth = DeviceCodeLoginAuthentication()

 ### <ins> STEP FOUR: IDENTIFYING THE POWER BI REPORT BY REPORT ID AND WORKSPACE ID </ins>
-In this step we will choose a report on the online Power BI platform that we wish to use to embed into our JUpyter-Notebook file.
+In this step, we will choose a report on the online Power BI platform that we wish to use to embed into our JUpyter-Notebook file.
 To do this we need to:
 1. First identify the report we want to open in a new tab in the browser.
-2. WE look at the URL tab and notice `groups` anf then `reports` we notice both titles have a series of characters in between their `/` Here is a visual example from my personal workspace:
+2. WE look at the URL tab and notice `groups` and then `reports` we notice both titles have a series of characters in between their `/` Here is a visual example from my personal workspace:
 ![ids](https://github.com/deepakm925/Power-BI/blob/main/When-Python-meets-Power-BI/Embedding-a-Power-BI-Report-in-Jupyter-Notebook/resources/report_id-workspace_id-report.png)
 3. We then copy the underlined  pieces which are the `groups` and `reports` along with their characters.
 (In my example above the text underlined in red is the workspace ID and blue is the report ID)
 4. We then create two new variables in our Python code called `workspace_id` and `report_id` and copy and paste the characters respectively to their variables.